esteevens/loopback.io/pages/en/lb3/Using-current-context.md

 [PersistedModel.create](http://apidocs.strongloop.com/loopback/#persistedmodel-create)
 were already modified to accept an optional `options` argument.

-[Operation Hooks](Operation-hooks.html) expose the `options` argument as `context.options`.
+[Operation hooks](Operation-hooks.html) expose the `options` argument as `context.options`.

-The missing piece is how to initialize the `options` parameter when a method is invoked via REST API, and do it in a safe manner, so that clients cannot override sensitive information like the currently logged-in user.
+You must safely initialize the `options` parameter when a method is invoked via REST API, ensuring that clients cannot override sensitive information like the currently logged-in user.
+Doing so requires two steps:

-The solution we have adopted has two parts.
+- Annotate "options" parameter in remoting metadata
+- Customize the value provided to "options"

 ## Annotate "options" parameter in remoting metadata

-Methods accepting an `options` argument should declare this argument in their remoting metadata and use a special value `optionsFromRequest` as the `http` mapping.
+Methods accepting an `options` argument must declare this argument in their remoting metadata and set the `http` property to the special string value `"optionsFromRequest"`.

 ```json
 {